Orun Mooru: Plot

 Orun Mooru narrates the story of Karounwi (Moses Olaiya), a basketmaker who lives in a fishing village.
 Flashback shows that he used to be a thriving businessman, until he was tricked by a Babalawo (herbalist) into believing that he could fill oil drums with money.

 Karounwi receives a loan of ₦500 from a friend.
-He loses all the money; half to a pickpocket, and the other half when his wife exchanged the drums he saved the money for new plates.
-This turn of events led him into committing suicide and he finds himself in the underworld.
+He loses all the money; half to a pickpocket, and the other half when his wife exchanged the drums he saved the money in for new plates.
+This turn of events led him into committing suicide and finding himself in the underworld.

 Iku (means: Death) tells him that he isn't ready for his coming, Karounwi then ascends to meet the Ayo (means: Joy), who then sends him off with two magical eggs and two of her disciples, to escort him back to earth.

 Upon reaching earth in a lavish mansion, Karounwi has sex with the two disciples from the underworld, then breaks one of the eggs, which transforms into a huge pile of money.
 He goes ahead to break the second egg, despite the standing instruction not to do so.
 Upon doing so, Death appears.

 Karounwi is seen coming into his shack in the fishing village.
 A flashback shows that he has been fished out of the water from under the bridge he had thrown himself to commit suicide.